VISEGRAD BLOG: Corruption still rots Central Europe from the head

 Since EU accession in 2004 and the waning of the privatisation wave, subsidies from Brussels have provided a nice new money flow for well-connected local oligarchs and the politicians they back.
 This is something the EU has finally woken up to, at least in Hungary and perhaps in Czechia, with Brussels’ refusal to reimburse state subsidies to Babis’ Agrofert conglomerate.

-Today in Central Europe the main worry is state capture by these domestic oligarchs, who seek state procurement tenders and access to budget and EU funds, and to get write laws written to order.
+Today in Central Europe the main worry is state capture by these domestic oligarchs, who seek state procurement tenders and access to budget and EU funds, and to get laws written to order.
 In return, politicians receive personal and party funding, and favourable media coverage.

 “They know how to kill legislation, how to influence legislation,” says David Ondracka, former head of the Czech branch of Transparency International.

 Hungary is an example of state capture from the inside, by Orban and the new business elite he has forged.
 By contrast, Fico’s Slovakia was an example of state capture from the outside, as oligarchs close to the premier asset stripped the state.
-In Czechia the centre-right government now says it will “deAgrofertise” the state – a reference to the way they say Babis’ conglomerate benefited from his rule.
+In Czechia the centre-right government now says it will “deAgrofertise” the state – a reference to the way they say Babis’ agro-chemical conglomerate benefited from his rule.

 Slovak model

 Slovakia shows how this dismal cycle can be broken.
-Journalists acted as the main opposition to Fico’s corrupt regime and it was the outcry over the murder of investigative reporter Jan Kuciak and his fiancé, and the massive corrupt network it revealed, that eventually toppled the strongman and his nominally centre-left Smer party.
+Journalists acted as the main opposition to Fico’s corrupt regime and it was the outcry over the murder of investigative reporter Jan Kuciak and his fiancée, and the massive corrupt network it revealed, that eventually toppled the strongman and his nominally centre-left Smer party.

 The new centre-right government has made fighting corruption its lodestar and the country is now ranked top for transparency in the region by the European Research Centre for Anti-Corruption and State-Building.